South Shields F.C.: Northern Premier League

 In that 2020–21 season, the season was curtailed once again thanks to the pandemic but history was still made.
 For the first time in the history of the current incarnation, the Mariners made the first round of the FA Cup following a win against National League side FC Halifax Town.
 This set up a first round fixture with League Two side Cheltenham Town which South Shields lost 3–1.

-The 2021–22 season saw South Shields become fully professional, the first time a football club in the town would have that status since the first incarnation's Football League days in the 1920's.
+The 2021–22 season saw South Shields become fully professional, the first time a football club in the town would have that status since the first incarnation's Football League days in the 1920s.
 But despite a strong start (winning 9 of the first 11 league games) and a mid season managerial change (which saw Graham Fenton replaced by Kevin Phillips), Shields were ultimately pipped to the league title by Buxton and would go on to lose in the play-off semi-finals to Warrington Town.

 In the 2022–23 FA Cup, Shields beat National League side Scunthorpe United 1–0 to reach the first round.
 In the first round, Shields met League One side Forest Green Rovers at home, a match that would be televised on the BBC.
 South Shields lost 2–0 in front of a club record attendance of 3,800.
+On 10 April 2023, South Shields defeated Whitby Town 1–0 to clinch the Northern Premier League title and earn promotion to the National League North, to be their first season in the sixth tier since their reforming in 1974.